gmihaila/unt_hpc/jupyter_notebook/first_time_use.md

-## First time ONLY Setup:
+## First time ONLY Jupyter Notebook Setup:

-### When you use Jupyter Notebook execute this step to setup password for your Jupyter Notebook
+### Execute this step to setup password for your Jupyter Notebook.

 ### Login to a Viz Node.
 Use ONE of the following: